by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 What's the ideal temperature for dehydrating cooked chicken?

-Pre-cooked chicken is best dehydrated at 160°F as mentioned above—but please consult your food dehydrator's owner's manual for their specific instructions.
+Pre-cooked chicken is best dehydrated at 160°F as mentioned on this page you're reading—but please consult your food dehydrator's owner's manual for their specific instructions.

 Can you use a regular oven to dehydrate chicken?